 Divide the annual amount by 12 for the monthly pension amount.

-*Pennsylvania State Police troopers with 20 or more years of service should contact a retirement counselor for additional information.
+*Pennsylvania State Police troopers with 20 or more years of service should contact a pension plan specialist for additional information.

 If you haven't reached SERS normal retirement age, your benefit could be reduced for early retirement.
 The further you are from SERS normal retirement age, the greater the reduction.
 SERS normal retirement age is 65, 60, 55, or 50 depending on your class of service, which is listed on your annual member statements.
 You can check your most recent statement in SERS online members services.